mongodb/docs/source/reference/javascript.rst

    to the shard described by ``destination``.

-   This function provides a wrapper around the :mongodb:command:`moveChunk`.
+   This function provides a wrapper around the :command:`moveChunk`.
 In most circumstances, migration of chunks should be automatically handled by the :term:`balancer` and should *not* be called manually.